ttran9/ror-api-authentication-tutorial/README.md

 - I will be creating branches for each individual video.
 The initial master branch will have the changes up to the end of video 1 which is just configuring our application to use HTTP cookies and to whitelist domains.

+- The repository with the corresponding front-end code is [here](https://github.com/ttran9/ror-api-authentication-tutorial-frontend).